 When It Is Ready

-When they are ready, you can leave to rest in an airtight container for a few days, or let the soft and black garlic bulbs be stored in the same container for close to like three months.
+When they are ready, you can leave them to rest in an airtight container for a few days, or let the soft and black garlic bulbs be stored in the same container for close to three months.
 After then, Squeeze out the cloves as needed.

 Choosing What Kind of Garlic to Use

-As long as the head of the garlic is round, you can choose to use the red, white or other kinds of garlic.
+As long as the head of the garlic is round, you can choose to use red, white, or other kinds of garlic.
 Just make the garlic cloves are not rotten, and the rounded head is still very much intact.
 And also remember that the garlic should be clean and dry before you start the fermentation process.

 The Aging Periods and Temperature Ranges

-The main factors that influence the taste and features of black garlic are aging period and temperature.
+The main factors that influence the taste and features of black garlic are the aging period and temperature.
 The aging period of garlic is shorter at higher temperatures and vice versa.

 140F or 60C Temperature Rate